-Undergraduate mentors in the fields of education:
+Undergraduate mentors in the education fields:

 Research interests: Psychosocial, motivational, and self-regulatory factors for student success, meta-analysis and research synthesis, instructional strategies and feedback, community college students and developmental math, program evaluation and intervention effectiveness, school-to-work transitions and post-secondary pathways.

 Bio: Dr. Carlton J. Fong is an Assistant Professor in the Graduate Program in Developmental Education within the Department of Curriculum and Instruction.
 He completed his Ph.D. and M.A. in Educational Psychology at The University of Texas at Austin and his B.A. in Cognitive Science from the University of California, Berkeley.
 He also finished a postdoctoral research fellowship in higher education and teaching development.
 Dr. Fong examines the motivational, psychological, and instructional factors that influence success, achievement, and persistence in postsecondary education, primarily using research synthesis and meta-analytic techniques.

-Dr. López teaches undergraduate and graduate courses in reading, writing, English as a Second Language, biliteracy, and language acquisition.
+Bio: Minda Morren López, PhD, is Associate Professor of Literacy in the College of Education at Texas State University.
+Dr. López teaches undergraduate and graduate courses in reading, writing, and language acquisition.
 She has worked with Study Abroad courses in South Africa and Panama and now leads an interdisciplinary Study Abroad course focused on International Human Rights, Social Justice, Education, and Social Work to the Dominican Republic.

 Minda began her career in education as a bilingual teacher at Crockett Elementary in the Houston Independent School District.
 She went on to pilot the TWI/Dual Language program at Helms Elementary and worked in Spring Branch ISD as a bilingual teacher.
 After finishing her M.Ed. in Second Language Acquisition at the University of Houston, Minda taught at the Escola Pan Americana da Bahia, an international school in Salvador, Bahia, Brazil.
 She taught ESL at Rice University and worked as an ESL/Bilingual Specialist at the Education Service Center, Region 20.
 In 2008, Minda completed her Ph.D. in Culture, Literacy, and Language from the University of Texas, San Antonio.
 Her award winning dissertation examined language ideologies and biliteracy practices in Two-Way Immersion schools in Texas.